finos/tracdap/README.md

 https://tracdap.finos.org/en/stable/?badge=stable)

-The current release series (0.4.x) is intended for model development and prototyping.
+The current release series (0.7) contains the core capabilities needed to build and run models, both for local development and in a hosted environment.
+It also contains the platform services and APIs needed to build client applications and system-to-system integrations.

-It provides an end-to-end workflow to build and run individual models in a local environment.
-It also provides the platform APIs needed to build client applications such as web tools or system client system integrations.
+Metadata compatibility is guaranteed within each release series (e.g. 0.7.x).
+Minor changes may occur between release series, mostly for internal structures and removal of deprecated APIs.

-The TRAC metadata structures and API calls are mostly complete.
-Metadata compatibility is ensured within a release series starting from version 0.4.0 - the 0.4.x series will be compatible with 0.4.0 but changes may be introduced in 0.5.0.
-The metadata model will continue to stabilise before eventually being frozen for version 1.0.0, after which it may be added to but no fields will be removed or changed.
+The metadata model will be frozen at version 1.0 after which it may be added to but no fields will be removed or change.
+Configuration formats are subject to change between versions and extension (plugin) APIs should be considered internal for the time being.

 For more information see the
 [development roadmap](https://github.com/finos/tracdap/wiki/Development-Roadmap).